bigdata-ustc/EduNLP/README.md

 For more details, please refer to the full documentation ([latest](https://edunlp.readthedocs.io/en/latest) | [stable](https://edunlp.readthedocs.io/en/stable)).

 ### Resource
-We will continously publish new datasets in [Standard Item Format (SIF)](https://github.com/bigdata-ustc/EduNLP/blob/master/docs/SIF4TI_CH.md) to encourage the relavant research works.
-The data resourses can be accessed via another EduX project [EduData](https://github.com/bigdata-ustc/EduData)
+We will continuously publish new datasets in [Standard Item Format (SIF)](https://github.com/bigdata-ustc/EduNLP/blob/master/docs/SIF4TI_CH.md) to encourage the relevant research works.
+The data resources can be accessed via another EduX project [EduData](https://github.com/bigdata-ustc/EduData)

 ## Contribute

 EduNLP is still under development.
 More algorithms and features are going to be added and we always welcome contributions to help make EduNLP better.
-If you would like to contribute, please follow this [guideline](CONTRIBUTE.md).
+If you would like to contribute, please follow this [guideline](CONTRIBUTE.md)([开发指南](CONTRIBUTE_CH.md)).

 ## Citation